tom2tom/jquery-alertable/readme.md

 ## Overview:

-This plugin provides a minimal, lightweight, and customizable alternative to `window.alert()` and `window.confirm()`.
+This plugin provides a minimal, lightweight, and customizable alternative to `window.alert()`, `window.confirm()`, and `window.prompt()`.
 It's flexible enough to mold to your application's existing stylesheet and markup.

 Features: